Karo-1.png

 With this article, we would like to provide you with the most important information on the Whistleblower Protection Act as an implementation of the EU Directive in force since 17 December 2021.
 We will clarify the uncertainties and reservations about whistleblower systems and provide you as an entrepreneur with clear recommendations for action.

 On May 9, the Mediation Committee of the Bundestag and Bundesrat agreed on amendments to the Whistleblower Protection Act.
 The Bundestag passed the law on May 11, 2023, and the Bundesrat approved the amendments on May 12, 2023.
-Since June 2nd, 2023, the law has been published in the Federal Law Gazette.
+The law was published in the Federal Law Gazette on June 2, 2023.
+The most important changes are summarized further below in the article.

 Implementation of the Whistleblower Protection Act: this is how German companies must act now